 Porto can be accessed from Spain from two directions:

 If you want to visit the Algarve on the south coast, your obvious connection is via Seville.
-Check out how to get from Faro to Seville.
+Go from Faro to Seville.